Cariboo Gold Rush: Richfield

-Richfield was the first strike on Williams Creek, and became the seat of government in the region, particularly of the courts.
-Connected to Barkerville via the canyon of Williams Creek, Richfield became part of "Greater Barkerville" along with Cameron Town.

 Differences between the Cariboo and Fraser Canyon Rushes

 The Cariboo Gold Rush is the most famous of the gold rushes in British Columbia, so much so that it is sometimes erroneously cited as the reason for the creation of the Colony of British Columbia.
 The Colony's creation had been prompted by an influx of American prospectors to the Fraser Canyon Gold Rush three years earlier in 1858, which had its locus in the area from Lillooet to Yale.